 Figure 1: (A) Estimated mean proportion of children 24 months of age who have either received routine measles vaccination or were vaccinated during a national measles SIA campaign.
 (B) Estimated coldspots of routine and national SIA measles vaccination for children 24 months of age.

-Figure 2: Estimated number of children 6-24 months of age who have neither received routine measles vaccination nor were vaccinated during a national measles SIA campaign.
+Figure 2: Estimated number of children 6-24 months of age per 10x10 grid square who have neither received routine measles vaccination nor were vaccinated during a national measles SIA campaign.

 Figure 3: Estimated proportion of months that each grid cell exists as a coldspot of routine and national SIA measles vaccination for children between 12-60 months of age, showing (A) all grid cells (i.e., long-term coldspots) and (B) only grid cells with at least 500 children under 60 months of age (i.e., long-term, high-density coldspots).
+Capital cities are shown as pink circles.

 Tables